Back to School Information

 Two reminders: Students are required to participate in at least one season of athletics each year.
 Fall athletic practices begin at 3:30 and end by 5:00.

 During LAUNCH, students will have a few moments to meet with their advisor groups.
 During these meetings, lockers will be

 The Dean of Students Office is open Monday-Thursday 8:00 a.m. to 3:30 p.m. during the summer to answer any questions you may have.
 We are located on the lower level of Old Main in Room 104 (enter under the Admission stairwell).
 You can reach Maureen Iorio, Assistant to the Dean of Students by phone or email at 609-737-1838 or firstname.lastname@example.org.

 Drop-off and pickup:

 Drop-off is through the School's main entrance on West Delaware Avenue.
 Cars should drive in and follow the directions of our head of security in order to temporarily park along the drive by the library or outside the Campus Center to drop off students.
 All students must arrive in time for their first class; first period begins at 8:00 a.m. except on Fridays when the school day begins at 8:40 a.m. except for freshmen who arrive at 7:55 a.m. for their required Peer Leader meetings.

 Pickup is at the end of the school day at 3:00 p.m.or following your student's after-school activity.
 After-school activities generally end at 5:15 p.m.
 Drivers can come into campus the same way they drop off, park along the drive, and wait for students there.

 Opening Days Schedule

-The opening of school schedule will be posted here in August.
+The opening of school schedule can be viewed here.